Acheron (band)

-Acheron (/ˈækərən, -ɒn/) was an American death/black metal band from Pittsburgh, Pennsylvania, that was formed by Vincent Crowley in 1988.
-The band is named after the mythological river Acheron (Ἀχέρων – Akhérōn) located in the underground kingdom of Hades in ancient Greek mythology.
-They are not to be confused with 1990s Australian death metal band Acheron, nor the 1980s/1990s American power metal band Acheron, nor any of several lesser known European thrash and death metal bands with similar names between the 1980s and the present.
+Acheron (/ˈækərən, -ɒn/) is an American death/black metal band from Pittsburgh, Pennsylvania, formed by Vincent Crowley in 1988.
+The band is named after the mythological river Acheron (Ἀχέρων – Akhérōn) in the underground kingdom of Hades in ancient Greek mythology.
+They are not to be confused with 1990s Australian death metal band Acheron (which rebranded as Abramelin in the mid-1990s to avoid confusion with the band described in this Wikipedia article).

 History

-Founded in 1988 by vocalist/bassist/songwriter Vincent Crowley (formerly of Nocturnus, and leader of the Satanic youth group "Order of the Evil Eye"), Acheron's musical output is almost exclusively Satanic and Anti-Christian in content.
+Founded in 1988 by vocalist/bassist/songwriter Vincent Crowley (formerly of Nocturnus, and leader of the Satanic youth group "Order of the Evil Eye"), Acheron's musical content is almost exclusively Satanic and Anti-Christian.
 Early albums featured interludes by Peter H. Gilmore.
-Crowley was appointed as a priest in the Church of Satan by its founder, Anton Szandor LaVey, and began spending a lot of his time debating local televangelists, limiting Acheron's output for a time.
+Crowley was appointed as a Church of Satan priest by its founder, Anton Szandor LaVey, and spent a lot of his time debating local televangelists.
+This limited Acheron's output for a time.
 He later disassociated himself from the church to act independently.

 In 2003, the band released an album of cover songs, Tribute to the Devil's Music, including tracks originally recorded by Black Sabbath, Iron Maiden, Kreator, and Celtic Frost.

-On April 26, 2010, Vincent Crowley announced the band's breakup.
+On April 26, 2010, Crowley announced the band's breakup.
 On December 27, 2010, it was announced that Acheron have reunited.

-The band broke up again in 2019, and Vincent has since focused on underground projects.
+The band broke up again in 2019.
+Crowley has since focused on underground projects.